ybs294000/SalaryScope/README.md

 - Expand HR Tools with job-market demand data integration (live posting counts via a public API) to complement model-based salary estimates with demand signals.
 - Add city-level cost-of-living support to the HR Team Audit so compensation gaps can be assessed at city granularity, not just country level.
 - Expose HR Tools benchmarking grid as a downloadable formatted PDF report consistent with the existing ReportLab report system.
+- Improve the AI Assistant with stronger grounding, richer report export workflows, and more polished contextual actions inside prediction and resume tabs.
+- Explore more efficient cloud-friendly open models or alternative hosting strategies to improve AI Assistant latency and stability on free-tier deployments.

 ---